Portraits in Gardening: Michael and Kathi Rock's Hummingbird Journey

 The neighbor placed a collapsed wire cage against the windshield to protect the baby from predators and vowed to sleep in the driveway until the bird could fledge.
 She also called Kathi Rock, who immediately brought over a hummingbird feeder to hang near the driveway and helped stand watch.

 Devoted is a good word for the entire hummingbird community, but it particularly describes the Rocks.
-Another part of their commitment to protecting hummingbirds and encouraging wildlife gardeners involves publication of their website, Hummingbird Gardening in the Upper Midwest.
+Another part of their commitment to protecting hummingbirds and encouraging wildlife gardeners involves publication of their website, Hummingbird Gardening.
 It contains a gallery of photographs in which hummingbirds are shown nectaring at many kinds of favorite flowers, including more than two dozen Salvias as well as companion plants.
 For a partial list of the Rock's favorite hummingbird plants, please see the sidebar Planting for Hummers at the end of this article.

 Some western species of hummingbirds have made headlines by wandering into the Midwest in recent years, such as Selasphorus rufus -- the feisty, orange-feathered Rufous hummingbird.
 However, the species that dominates midwestern migration is the Ruby-throated hummingbird (Archilochus colubris).
 So far, it's the only kind that the Rocks have seen in their gardens.